Skip to main content

 “DIO has a huge portfolio of military history among all our work in archaeology and the protected buildings we care for.
 We’ve got to make sure the building itself is in good condition, but also any artefacts inside such as this one.
 We take these responsibilities incredibly seriously.

-“I do think this map, in particular, is one of the most important artefacts we own, and it’s vital that we continue our work to protect this piece of the nation’s heritage.”
+“I do think this map, in particular, is one of the most important artefacts on the MOD estate, and it’s vital we continue our work to protect the nation’s heritage.”

 Ultimately, this map allowed the Allied Command to have a physical snapshot of how D-Day itself would play out.
 It is believed to have been a vital part of the success of D-Day, and ultimately, the Allied liberation of Europe.